-Clinical Guidelines Recommendations Management of Urticaria (2009) 38 recommended.
-For the treatment of an exacerbation, systemic steroids are recommended for three to seven days.
-Non-specific aggravating factors such as overheating, stress, alcohol and drugs with the potential to worsen urticaria (e.g., aspirin, codeine) should be minimized.
-All patients should be offered the choice of at least two non-sedating histamine1 antihistamines because responses and tolerance vary between individuals.
-The off-license addition of a histamine2 antihistamine may sometimes give better control of urticaria than a histamine1 antihistamine taken along; however, in practice, it may be more helpful for dyspepsia that may accompany severe urticaria.
-Anti-leukotrienes may be taken in addition to a histamine1 antihistamine for poorly controlled urticaria but there is little evidence that they are useful as monotherapy.
-Oral corticosteroids may shorten the duration of acute urticaria (e.g., prednisolone 50 mg daily for three days in adults); however, lower doses are often effective.
-Parenteral hydrocortisone is often given as adjunct for severe laryngeal edema and anaphylaxis, although its action is delayed.
-Short tapering courses of oral steroids over three to four weeks may be necessary for urticarial vasculitis and severe delayed pressure urticaria, but long-term oral corticosteroids should not been used in chronic urticaria except in select cases under specialist supervision.
-Intramuscular epinephrine can be life-saving in anaphylaxis and in severe laryngeal angioedema but should be used with caution in hypertension and ischemic heart disease.
-Cyclosporine is effective in approximately 66% of patients with severe autoimmune urticaria unresponsive to antihistamines; however, only approximately 25% of responders remained clear or much improved four to five months after initiation.
+Clinical Guidelines Recommendations Management of recommended.
+For the treatment of an exacerbation, systemic steroids are Urticaria recommended for three to seven days.
+(2009)30 British Association Non-specific aggravating factors such as overheating, stress, alcohol and of Dermatologists: drugs with the potential to worsen urticaria (e.g., aspirin, codeine) should be Evaluation and All patients should be offered the choice of at least two non sedating Management of histamine, antihistamines because responses and tolerance vary between Urticaria in Adults individuals. and Children (2007) 39 The off-license addition of a histamine2 antihistamine may sometimes give better control of urticaria than a histamine1 antihistamine taken along; however, in practice, it may be more helpful for dyspepsia that may accompany severe urticaria. • Anti-leukotrienes may be taken in addition to a histamine 1 antihistamine for poorly controlled urticaria but there is little evidence that they are useful as monotherapy. • Oral corticosteroids may shorten the duration of acute urticaria (e.g., prednisolone 50 mg daily for three days in adults); however, lower doses are often effective.
+Parenteral hydrocortisone is often given as adjunct for severe laryngeal edema and anaphylaxis, although its action is delayed. • Short tapering courses of oral steroids over three to four weeks may be necessary for urticarial vasculitis and severe delayed pressure urticaria, but long-term oral corticosteroids should not been used in chronic urticaria except in select cases under specialist supervision. • Intramuscular epinephrine can be life-saving in anaphylaxis and in severe laryngeal angioedema but should be used with caution in hypertension and ischemic heart disease. • Cyclosporine is effective in approximately 66% of patients with severe autoimmune urticaria unresponsive to antihistamines; however, only approximately 25% of responders remained clear or much improved four to five months after initiation.